ion2s-gmbh/oloid-website/src/usage/README.md

 If you are serving your Laravel application by `php artisan serve`, this is [http://localhost:8000/workshop](http://localhost:8000/workshop).
-You will be presented the Dashboard of the workshop.
+You will be presented the dashboard of the workshop.